CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 #### Step 1: __Proxy calls Interpreter.interpretRule__

-The Proxy.sol contract calls the `interpretRule` function from the Interpreter.sol contract, which interprets the Articles contained in the rule one by one and reverts if an Article interpretation fails:
+The `interpretRule` from the `Interpreter`contract interprets the Articles contained in the rule one by one and reverts if an Article interpretation fails.
+It does so by getting the number of articles (contained in storage for the particular dealId & ruleId we are trying to execute) from the `Deals.getArticlesCount()` function.
+Then each article is interpreter by the function `Interpreter.interpretArticle`:

 ```
 /**